DistributeCompany/open-manufacturing-model-docs/docs/getting_started.md

 # OMM in 5 Minutes

-Welcome to a quick tour of the Open Manufacturing Model (OMM)!
+Welcome to a quick tour of the Open Manufacturing Model (OMM).
 Let's explore how OMM helps represent and organize your manufacturing system in a clear and intuitive way.

 ## The Big Picture